I didn’t mean to start doing this. I was going to be a curator.

 I am open to any project ideas you might have.
 Thus far, I have tackled functional farm walls, garden walls, privacy walls, retaining walls, gateways, fire pits, bridges, benches, steps, and pitched (cobbled) walkways and driveways.
 I am equally experienced in new construction and restoration/repair.
 And I am equally interested in sculptural pieces as in functional ones.

 Projects are priced by the square foot and according to technical difficulty rather than an hourly rate.
 Building with stone is heavy, tiring work, and I don’t like to feel I’m wasting your money if I take a tea break or a breather!
 A full day of walling means I might move anywhere between two and six tons of stone by hand.
 Breaks are important.

-I am based in the Blue Ridge Mountains near Meadows of Dan, Virginia, but my work keeps me on the road much of the time.
+I am based in the Blue Ridge Mountains in southwest Virginia, but my work keeps me on the road much of the time.
 I have completed large-scale projects, for instance, in the Research Triangle area of North Carolina, the DC area, and in upstate South Carolina, where I grew up and maintain strong ties.
 I also continue to volunteer myself on big projects in Wales as often as possible.
 I will gladly consider projects outside these areas depending on the housing situation, the season, and the compensation.
 Don't be afraid to propose the ridiculous.
 For the moment, I remain young and adventurous.
 I can do and do travel nationally and internationally to work, and am particularly interested in doing so for historic restoration projects.

 Lastly, I have bills to pay and always prefer cash, but I also believe in barter, as it's what made communities around the world work for many centuries.
 Consider making me an offer if you aren’t flush with cash.
 Vintage tractor?
 That motorcycle that's been sitting in the shed for ages?
 The sailboat you love but never have time to use?
 A small flock of heritage breed sheep?
 A few acres?
 Let's talk.